mdn/content/files/en-us/web/privacy/index.md

 - Define privacy and important related terms.
 - Examine browser features that automatically protect user privacy.
-- Look at what users can do to create privacy-respecting web content that minimizes the risk of users' personal information/data being obtained unexpectedly by third parties.
+- Look at what developers can do to create privacy-respecting web content that minimizes the risk of users' personal information/data being obtained unexpectedly by third parties.

 ## Defining privacy terms and concepts